Major Archeparchy of Ernakulam–Angamaly: Vicariate to Major Archeparchy

-On 1 April 1984, Mar Joseph Parecattil retired from the office, and Mar Sebastian Mankuzhikary was designated as the apostolic administrator of the archdiocese.
-In the year 1985, Mar Antony Padiyara was appointed as Archbishop of Ernakulam archdiocese and thereby the third Head of Syro-Malabar Church.
-Mar Antony Padiyara was made Cardinal in 1988 and Mar Jacob Mananthodath became the auxiliary bishop of the archdiocese in 1992.
-On 16 December 1992 the Syro-Malabar Church was declared a Major Archiepiscopal Church Sui Iuris with the title of Ernakulam-Angamaly, by Pope John Paul II.
-This was a landmark in the history of the Syro Malabar Church and especially in the history of the Archdiocese of Ernakulam.
-Thereby the Archbishop of Ernakulam-Angamaly is also the Major Archbishop of the Syro-Malabar Church.
-By this, the name of the archdiocese was changed from Ernakulam to Ernakulam-Angamaly.
-Angamaly, an ancient residential See of the Bishop of St Thomas Christians and now a municipal town in the Archdiocese of Ernakulam, also got associated with the title of the Major Archbishop.
+On 1 April 1984, Joseph Parecattil retired from the office, and Sebastian Mankuzhikary was designated as the apostolic administrator of the archdiocese.
+In the year 1985, Antony Padiyara was appointed as Archbishop of Ernakulam archdiocese and thereby the third Head of Syro-Malabar Church.
+Antony Padiyara was made Cardinal in 1988 and Mar Jacob Mananthodath became the auxiliary bishop of the archdiocese in 1992.
+On 16 December 1992 the Syro-Malabar Church was declared a major archiepiscopal church with the title of Ernakulam-Angamaly, by Pope John Paul II.
+Thereby the Archbishop of Ernakulam-Angamaly is also the Major Archbishop of the Syro-Malabar Church, and the name of the archdiocese changed from Ernakulam to Ernakulam-Angamaly.
+Angamaly, an ancient residential see of the Bishop of St Thomas Christians and now a municipal town in the Archdiocese of Ernakulam, was also associated with the title of the Major Archbishop.
 During this period, the powers of Major Archbishop were vested in the Pontifical Delegate Mar Abraham Kattumana (1992-1995).
 Major Archbishop Antony Padiyara retired from his office on 18 December 1996.

-On 6 January 1997, Mar Varkey Vithayathil C.Ss.R. was nominated titular Bishop of Antinoe and the Apostolic Administrator of the archdiocese.
-Mar Thomas Chakiath was made auxiliary bishop of Ernakulam-Angamaly in February 1998.
-On 23 December 1999, the Vatican appointed archbishop Mar Varkey Vithayathil as Major Archbishop of the Syro-Malabar Church.
-Mar Sebastian Adayantharath was appointed Auxiliary Bishop of Ernakulam-Angamaly by Pope John Paul II on 3 January 2002.
-Mar Bosco Puthur was appointed as Curia Bishop of Ernakulam-Angamaly on 15 January 2010.
+On 6 January 1997, Varkey Vithayathil C.Ss.R. was nominated titular Bishop of Antinoe and the Apostolic Administrator of the archdiocese.
+Thomas Chakiath was made auxiliary bishop of Ernakulam-Angamaly in February 1998.
+On 23 December 1999, the Vatican appointed archbishop Varkey Vithayathil as Major Archbishop of the Syro-Malabar Church.
+Sebastian Adayantharath was appointed Auxiliary Bishop of Ernakulam-Angamaly by Pope John Paul II on 3 January 2002.
+Bosco Puthur was appointed as Curia Bishop of Ernakulam-Angamaly on 15 January 2010.

-On 1 April 2011 Mar Varkey Vithayathil died.
-Mar Bosco Puthur was apostolic administrator until installation of new Major Archbishop.
-On 24 May 2011 Mar George Alencherry was elected as new Major Archbishop and installed following 29 May.
-Former Mandya Bishop Mar Antony Karayil was appointed on 30 August 2019 as the Vicar of the Major Archbishop.
+On 1 April 2011, Varkey Vithayathil died.
+Bosco Puthur was apostolic administrator until installation of new Major Archbishop.
+On 24 May 2011, George Alencherry was elected as the major archbishop and installed on 29 May.
+Former Mandya Bishop Antony Karayil was appointed on 30 August 2019 as the Vicar of the Major Archbishop.

 On 18 February 2012, Alencherry was made a cardinal of the Catholic Church.